Dates in parentheses are documentation dates supporting the Executive Board ruling.

 The Historian will exercise judgment to archive all records deemed appropriate, including all memos of Executive Board meetings by mail – (1-1-87)

-Members age 65+ with ten years prior membership or full-time students may pay $10 in North America and $15 overseas.
-Student memberships must be renewed annually. – (3-2005)
+Members 65+ with 10 years prior membership or full-time students may pay $17 in US, $20 in Canada & Mexico, and $25 overseas.
+Student memberships must be renewed annually.

 Membership to individuals in correctional institutions will be denied in conformity with the rules of these institutions prohibiting such material.
 (7-3-95).